Upgrade Deep Security Agent

 1. In Deep Security Manager, go to Administration > Updates > Software.

-2. In the main pane, look under the Computers section to see whether any computers or virtual appliances are running agents for which upgrades are available.
+2. In the main pane, look under the Computers section to check if any computers or virtual appliances are running agents for which upgrades are available.
 The check is only performed against software that has been imported into Deep Security, not against software available from the Download Center.

 3. Click Upgrade Agent / Appliance Software to upgrade all out-of-date computers.
-What is considered 'out-of-date' is determined by version control rules you've set up.
+What is considered out-of-date is determined by version control rules you have configured.
 For details, see Configure agent version control.

 Upgrade the agent from the Computers page